PRE COURSE ON YACHT ACCOMMODATION

 You will be asked to participate in a crew photograph which we may publish on our website with your feedback.

-At 09:00 we will have arranged for a taxi to collect you from the school to take you where you wish.
+At 18:00 we will have arranged for the taxi you pre notified your instructor to collect you from the school to take you where you wish.
 This taxi is for your account shared by all passengers.

 PLEASE DO NOT LEAVE THE SCHOOL WITH ANYTHING YOU DID NOT BRING – THAT WOULD BE THEFT!!!